 Dr John Lock is Head of the Cancer Systems Microscopy lab within the School of Medical Sciences

 Dr Lock returned to Australia with a senior position in the lab of Professor Katharina Gaus at UNSW, within the EMBL Node for Single Molecule Science.
-He helped motivate and drive formation of a dedicated Systems Microscopy facility with funding support from the Australian Research Council and the prestigious Ramaciotti Biomedical Research Award.
+He helped conceive and fund formation of Australia’s first dedicated Systems Microscopy facility with $2.5M funding support from the Australian Research Council and the prestigious Ramaciotti Biomedical Research Award (co-CI, now academic lead of facility).
 This success enabled his initiation of the Cancer Systems Microscopy (CSM) lab in 2018.

 Current Appointments & Positions Held